codev612/universal-game-bot/README.md

 When a game is selected, the layout designer automatically targets the device currently running it (or the first available device) when you capture screenshots.

+## Training Data Tab

+Use the **Training** tab to collect labeled screenshots for AI training:

+1. Select a game (and optionally adjust the dataset output directory).
+2. Ensure the game is running on at least one connected device; the tab automatically targets that device.
+Use **Capture Screenshot** for single frames, enable **Start Live Capture** to poll the device at a fixed interval, and click on the preview to send taps back to the emulator.
+3. Captured images are saved to `data/training/<game>/<timestamp>.png`, and the latest frame is shown in the preview pane.

+These samples can later be paired with annotations or actions for supervised or reinforcement learning workflows.

 ## Next steps

 - Capture device screenshots and pipe them through EasyOCR for on-screen recognition.